cosmos/sdk-tutorials/starport-polling-app/index.md

 starport type poll title options
 ```

-This command generated code that handles creation of `poll` items.
+This command generated code that handles the creation of `poll` items.
 If we now run `starport serve` and visit [http://localhost:8080](http://localhost:8080) we will see a form for creating polls.
 It may take a short while to rebuild the app, so give it a couple of seconds.

 ![Application screenshot](./2.png)